Kenpali Code Specification

 constant_function ::= "$" assignable

-A point-free pipeline is written as a pipeline missing the initial value.
+A point-free pipeline is written as a loose pipeline missing the initial value.
 It parses to a function with one positional parameter, which becomes the missing initial value.

-point_free_pipeline ::= pipeline_step*
+point_free_pipeline ::= loose_pipeline